ecampana/borrow-my-style/README.md

 We prefer the recall value to be as large as possible for the high and moderate performing inventory because we would like to find as many of them as possible.
 These will be the fashion items that have the potential to bring in greater revenue for both the client company and lender.
 Unfortunately, the higher the recall score the lower the precision will be.
 In our case, we do not necessarily need precision to be relatively large.
 The consequence of this will mean having additional unpopular apparel on the website, but the company will not actuallly incur any monetary loss only potential loss.

+All models had relatively low precision but we should not be overly concerned about this issue since unintentially allowing lenders to share items that may not perform as well as they expect will not cause the client company to incur unnecessary monetary loss.
+Although, as a consequence there will be a greater number of low performing items than what is ideal but overall the fashion catalog should decidely improve with apparel that renters desire.

+## Precision vs Recall

 Precision and Recall are used for the model selection and evaluation.
 Those values are also cross-validated for robustness.

-## Precision vs Recall

 ### Low Performing Inventory